1. Cell - Matrix

-Cells of pluricellular organsims are organized in tissues and organs.
+Cells of multicellular organisms are organized in tissues and organs.
 In animals, this organization largely depends on the ability of cells to adhere to the extracellular matrix or between each other.
 Cell adhesion relies on transmembrane proteins, known as adhesion proteins, found in the plasma membrane.
-These proteins made possible the emergence of animals during evolution, all of them pluricellular organisms.
-Actually, adhesion proteins are very similar when comparing the different animal groups, including marine sponges.
+These proteins made possible the emergence of animals during evolution.
+In fact, adhesion proteins are very similar when comparing the different animal groups, including marine sponges.
 Adhesion is not just for anchoring and placing cells to form tridimensional structures, but also for communication between each other.
 In other words, the type of adhesion and to what a cell is adhered to is a very useful information for the cells.

 Cells move through tissues by way of adhesion.
 Cells don't swim, but crawl.
-For traveling, cells first need to be attached to some element of the environment, a cell or molecules of the extracellular matrix, and then drag the nucleus and the rest of the cytoplasm in the direction of moving.
+For traveling, cells first need to be attached to some element of the environment, a cell or some molecules of the extracellular matrix, and then drag the nucleus and the rest of the cytoplasm in the direction of moving.
 During embryo development, cells can move as coordinated groups.
 In this case, cells travel together by cell-cell adhesion.